"DARK SAYINGS" OR "SECRETS" FOUND IN THE BIBLE

 the words of their false prophets could not be trusted; and then finally a time

-of restoration or "gathering" of the Jews, which, in my view, will be accelerated by "this thing" that was "shewed" them anciently,
+of restoration or "gathering" of the Jews, which, in my view, will be accelerated by "this thing,"

-before they lost the truth and went astray;
+before they lost the truth and went astray.

 I have even from the beginning declared it to thee: